A phase-field approach for detecting cavities via a Kohn-Vogelius type functional: Conclusions

 \section{Conclusions}

 In this paper we have introduced a phase-field approach for a Kohn-Vogelius type functional for the reconstruction of cavities.
-This type of functionals is typically used in the implementation of reconstruction algorithms for the identification of defects (cavities, inclusions, cracks) embedded in a domain via shape derivative and topological derivate tools (see the introduction, Section \ref{sec:introduction}, for some literature on the topic).\\ Numerical results of our approach show a robust and efficient algorithm, at least in the case of convex domains.
-For non-convex domains it is necessary to introduce some modifications in the perimeter functional which are able to mimic the non-convexity of the domain in order to get better numerical results.
-From the analytical point of view, it is open the problem of proving that the minima of the relaxed functional $J_{\delta,\varepsilon}$ converge to those of the functional $J_{reg}$ through, for example, the $\Gamma$-convergence theory.
+This type of functionals is typically used in the implementation of reconstruction algorithms for the identification of defects (cavities, inclusions, cracks) embedded in a domain via shape derivative and topological derivate tools (see the introduction, Section \ref{sec:introduction}, for some literature on the topic).\\ Numerical results of our approach show a robust, efficient, {and promising} algorithm, at least in the case of convex domains. {In fact, a comparison between the misfit functional, defined in \eqref{eq:misifit functional} and studied in \cite{AspBerCavRocVer22}, and the Kohn-Vogelius type functional \eqref{eq:min_prob_more_meas} seems to show moderately better results in the case of the regularized Kohn-Vogelius type functional (see Figure \ref{fig:Test8}) in the presence of multiple inclusions.
+However, it should also be noted that the Kohn-Vogelius functional provides reconstructions with more artifacts around the boundary of the domain compared to the misfit functional \eqref{eq:misifit functional}.
+The numerical outcomes in the case of one single inclusion, such as a circle, an ellipse, or a rectangle, are equivalent for the two functionals.} For non-convex domains it is necessary to introduce some modifications in the perimeter functional which are able to mimic the non-convexity of the domain in order to get better numerical results.
+From the analytical point of view, it is open the problem of proving that the minima of the relaxed functional $J_{\delta,\varepsilon}$ converge to those of the functional $J_{reg}$ through, for example, the $\Gamma$-convergence theory. {Moreover, in order to make the problem closer to possible applications, it would be interesting to consider, both in the analytical and the numerical framework, the case where there is an uncertainty on the knowledge of the material property, introducing, for example, some noise in the Lam\'e parameters.}